muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 Some decisions when developing will inevitable be proven wrong in the future.
 One of these decisions was using threads.
-Now that Python 3.4 is reaching EOL and using `asyncio` is usable as of Python 3.5 it makes sense for a library like daxiedewuyu to make a good use of it.
+Now that Python 3.4 is reaching EOL and using `asyncio` is usable as of Python 3.5 it makes sense for a library like django to make a good use of it.

 If you have old code, **just use old versions** of the library!
 There is nothing wrong with that other than not getting new updates or fixes, but